dongfangduoshou123/DaSiamRPN-Caffe2/README.md

     Eigen
     opencv
     CUDA
-The Model is not Convert by the ONNX but by a simple python script, Since the DaSiamRPN's inference is a Dynamic graph Not Static graph.As description in onnx it has limit to export Dynamic graph.
+The Model is not Convert by the ONNX but by a simple python script(Since the DaSiamRPN's inference is a Dynamic graph Not Static graph.As description in onnx it has limit to export Dynamic graph.)

 Converted model for SiamRPN's Download link: